spslater/portfolio/content/resume.md

 ### Go Go Gadjet *(Jun 2022 – Present)*
 * Set up stage for musical performance including music, lighting, and audio equipment
 * Drive box truck to and from performances up to 300 miles away
-* Repair equiment including soldering cables and wood work on cases
+* Repair equipment including soldering cables and wood work on cases
 * Facilitate video shoots by helping setup and gophering when needed

 ## Software Development Engineer